 Choosing the right keywords for search engine optimization (SEO) is critical for success.
 While short-tail keywords may look like the best option, long-tail keywords might offer a far more concentrated and successful strategy.

-So, what are long-tail keywords, and why are they so important for the success of your business to get traffic from SEO?
+So, what are long-tail keywords, and why are they so important for the success of your business to get traffic from SEO and rank higher in Google and other search engines??

 Table of Contents